milancermak/later/README.rst

     cappuccino_maker = functools.partial(make_espresso, cream=True, whipped=True)
     scheduler.add_periodic_job(cappuccino_maker, name="Cappuccino FTW", hours=3) # make a cappuccino every 3 hours

+If you want to end the periodic job from *inside*, raise ``later.StopJobException`` in it.
+This will cause the scheduler to stop any planned executions of the job.
 See the `examples/` directory in the repo for some more examples on how to use Later.

 Because the scheduling is based on the `threading.Timer <http://docs.python.org/library/threading.html#timer-objects>`_ class, keep in mind the execution may not fire in **precisely** the same moment as you specified.